JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 - I tested the Python file for PEP8 compliance at Pep8Online and it was fully compliant (see image below);
 ![pythonvalidator](https://user-images.githubusercontent.com/71781554/121774027-ce712380-cb77-11eb-8046-a92883bebaab.png)

-- I ensured that alt tags were added to all images for accessibility purposes.
+- I ensured that alt tags were added to all images and that aria labels were added to all background images for accessibility purposes.

 ### Client Stories Testing
 The most direct path through the website is as follows: